JambletonE/Loudspeaker-Design-Tool-with-Teensy-4-Code-Greneration/README.md

 In order to use the tool a working copy of MATLAB; with the Audio Toolbox, Simscape, and Simulink add-ons, is required, in addition to an installed C compiler, such as MinGW.

+Start by opening: a_LS_model.slx

 ![Signal chain](flow.png)

-Signal chaincan be seen above
+Signal chain can be seen above

-Open and run: a_LS_model.slx

 Users are able to enter Thiele and Small parameters and view modelled loudspeaker frequency responses.